The Breakfast Club

-The Breakfast Club is a 1985 American teen coming-of-age comedy-drama film written, produced, and directed by John Hughes.
+The Breakfast Club is a 1985 American coming-of-age comedy-drama film written, produced, and directed by John Hughes.
 It stars Emilio Estevez, Paul Gleason, Anthony Michael Hall, Judd Nelson, Molly Ringwald, and Ally Sheedy.
-The film tells the story of five teenagers from different high school cliques who serve a Saturday detention overseen by their authoritarian vice-principal.
+The film tells the story of five teenagers from different high school cliques who serve a Saturday detention overseen by their authoritarian Vice Principal.

+Hughes had written the script in 1982, and began casting for the film after the release of Sixteen Candles (1984).
+Filming took place from March to May 1984, and the entire film was shot at Maine North High School in Des Plaines, Illinois.
+Although the film is technically not an independent film, due to Universal Pictures' involvement as a producer, The Breakfast Club has been popularly recognized as one; the low budget, Universal not being the primary production company, and the overall feel of the film are factors to its recognition.

-The Breakfast Club premiered in Los Angeles on February 7, 1985, and was theatrically released by Universal Pictures on February 15, 1985.
-It grossed $51.5 million against a $1 million budget, and earned acclaim from critics, who consider it to be one of Hughes's most memorable and recognizable works.
+The film premiered in Los Angeles on February 7, 1985, and was theatrically released by Universal Pictures on February 15, 1985.
+It grossed $51.5 million against a $1 million budget, and earned acclaim from critics, who consider it to be one of Hughes's most memorable and recognized works.
 The media subsequently referred to the film's five main actors as members of a group called the "Brat Pack".
 In 2015, the film was digitally remastered and was re-screened in 430 theaters in celebration of its 30th anniversary.

 In 2016, The Breakfast Club was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The film has been considered as one of the best films of the 1980s, and one of the best teen films of all time.

 Plot

-On Saturday, March 24, 1984, five students at Shermer High School report at 7:00 a.m. for an all-day detention: socially awkward Brian Johnson, volatile wrestler Andrew Clark, shy loner Allison Reynolds, popular snob Claire Standish, and rebellious delinquent John Bender.
-In voiceover, the five are described respectively as "a brain, an athlete, a basket case, a princess, and a criminal".

-They gather in the school library, where Vice Principal Richard Vernon warns them not to talk, move from their seats, or sleep until they are released at 4:00 p.m.; he assigns them a thousand-word essay, in which each must describe "who you think you are".
-He leaves, returning only occasionally to check on and reprimand them.
+On Saturday, March 24, 1984, five students at Shermer High School in Shermer, Illinois, report for an all-day detention: socially awkward Brian Johnson, jock Andrew Clark, shy loner Allison Reynolds, popular girl Claire Standish, and rebellious delinquent John Bender.
+They gather in the school library and meet with their Vice Principal Richard Vernon, who warns them not to talk or move from their seats and assigns each of them the task of writing a thousand-word essay describing "who you think you are."